How to Freeze Eggs

 Sometimes I need one or two eggs for a muffin recipe.
 Other times I need 4 or 5 for a cake.
 Having eggs individually frozen makes it easy to pull out just what you need.

-The easiest way to freeze eggs individually is to crack the eggs in a bowl and whisk the whites and yolks together.
+The easiest way to freeze eggs individually is to crack the eggs in a large bowl and whisk the whites and yolks together.
 Then divide them into a silicone muffin pan.
+Spraying the inside of the muffin cups with cooking spray will help the eggs release a bit easier from the pan.

 You can also use the individual silicone muffin cups to freeze the eggs too.
 So if you wanted to freeze 8 eggs, divide the eggs between 8 cups of the muffin pan.
 Pop the eggs into the freezer until solid.